cassini1010/documentations/docs/git.md

 git mergetool --tool=<tool>
 ```

-To see what branchs are merged/not merged to the current branch,
+To see what branches are merged/not merged to the current branch,

 ```git
 git branch --merged [optional branch name]